 Jaws, VoiceOver and NVDA include supported elements when navigating by landmark.
 This makes sense because the header, footer, nav, article, section and aside elements all Map to ARIA landmarks.
 Worth noting that all screen readers tested have good support for ARIA landmarks.

 Those elements that are not supported in a particular screen reader/browser combination are handled in the same way as a div or other element without semantic meaning would be.
 Which is to say that the content is accessible, but the element itself is not acknowledged in any way.

-This entry was posted on February 17th, 2013, and filed under Web life.
+This entry was posted on February 17th, 2013, and filed under Code things.